dgatf/sct101ctm/README.md

 `patch -p1 < <path to patch>/touchscreen_dmi.patch`

 Some SD cards are not initialized.
-If SD card is not initalized with error *mmc2: error -84 whilst initialising SD card* apply patch [sdhci.patch](patches/sdhci.patch)
+If SD card is not initialized with error *mmc2: error -84 whilst initialising SD card* apply patch [sdhci.patch](patches/sdhci.patch)

 `patch -p1 < <path to patch>/sdhci.patch`